The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 If the choice you're facing is to plea and get three years in jail or roll the dice with 12 on a jury and possibly look at 40, a lot of you would take the three.

-Should the people who live in various communities upon themselves create private enterprise that would be supported by individuals who had subscribed to the service to go to businesses and go to homes and take people who are here illegally and deport them?
+I think the bigger issue, instead of the illegal immigrants is birthright citizenship that's what's attracting people but so so let me ask you this question should we have a privatized immigration enforcement system it would be more effective don't you think so but is that yes like each local jurisdiction should the people who live in various communities upon themselves create private enterprise that would be supported by individuals who subscribe to the service to go to businesses and go to homes and take people who are here illegally and

 So unless it's some kind of federal border thing, it's really going to have an insane amount of loopholes.